jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 * The Data Payload, that contains the actual data we want to transport over the network, according a specific protocol at a specific layer.
 One very important thing is that the entire PDU from a layer above composes the data payload for the PDU of the layer below (this is a form of data encapsulation, as we are hiding data from one layer, *encapsulating* it inside the PDU of the layer below)
 * An optional Footer or Trailer, that, like the Header, contains more metadata about the PDU.

 The use of PDUs in our model allows us to create a separation between the protocols at different layers, a system in which a layer below provides a service to the layers above, by *encapsulating* the data from superior layers into the PDU from the layer below.
-This way, this separation of layers provides also a form of *abstraction*, allowing the use of protocols at some layer without having to worry about other layers' protocols.
+This way, this separation of layers provides also certain level of *abstraction*, allowing the use of protocols at some layer without having to worry about other layers' protocols.

 ## The Physical Network